JoshuaToth/serverless-api-typescript-template/README.md

-# Serverless Typescript and Jest Template
+# Serverless API: Typescript and Jest Template
-A Serverless template using Typescript and Jest.
+A Serverless API template using Typescript and Jest.

 This setup uses AWS as the provider.